ioccc-src/winner/2019/karns/README.md

 well-known but the drawing is amazing!

 Before running, make sure that your terminal can accommodate the whole file.
-Before running "make test", make it about 120x40 to be safe, ensuring that you see the @ sign as well as the exclamation mark.
+Before running `make test`, make it about 120x40 to be safe, ensuring that you see the `@` sign as well as the exclamation mark.

-...Oh, and the first M in YMMV stands for "mazing".
+...Oh, and the first `M` in YMMV stands for "mazing".

 A puzzle for the reader: Can you change the program to consider a diagonal movement as one step?